4d-miwa-shuntaro/sanitize-4d.css/README.md

 [sanitize-4d.css] is a CSS library that provides consistent, cross-browser default styling of HTML elements alongside useful defaults.

+Package's version is the same as that in `sanitize-4d.css` file

 ## How to get it